 The Mathematics with Economics Degree (G1L1) at Aberystwyth University will develop your appreciation of advanced mathematical and statistical techniques and their application in the key areas of business finance and economics.
-The Mathematics with Economics Degree utilises the expertise of the Department of Mathematics and the School of Management and Business to offer you a highly relevant and stimulating programme which is very attractive to employers in a diversity of fields.
+The Mathematics with Economics Degree utilises the expertise of the Department of Mathematics and the Aberystwyth Business School to offer you a highly relevant and stimulating programme which is very attractive to employers in a diversity of fields.
 In addition to the specialist mathematical and analytical skills you will acquire through your Mathematics with Economics Degree, you will also gain a broad range of transferable skills which will serve you well in any career.

 Department of Mathematics: 92% student satisfaction (NSS 2016)